 Some injuries are obvious and will appear right away.
 However, the symptoms of your injuries may not be readily apparent.
-The shock of a car accident can result in adrenaline being pumped through your bloodstream from your adrenal glands.
+The shock of a car accident can result in adrenaline being pumped through your bloodstream.
 Adrenaline can mask injuries.
-Symptoms like swelling, bruising, strains, and sprains to muscles, tendons, or ligaments and the pain and the discomfort associated with them, may not appear for several hours or even days after the accident.
+Symptoms like swelling, bruising, strains and sprains, and the pain and discomfort associated with them, may not appear for several hours or even days after the accident.

-Because of this, it is important that you let the paramedics evaluate you.
+Because of this, it’s important to let the paramedics evaluate you.
 They will decide if your injuries are serious enough to require transportation to a local hospital.

-Additionally, if you don’t seek medical treatment as soon as possible after an accident, you could be setting yourself up for future failure.
-This could be an invitation for the insurance company to take the position your injuries were caused later from a totally separate incident.
+Additionally, if you don’t seek medical treatment as soon as possible after an accident, you could be setting yourself up for problems.
+Delaying treatment could be an invitation for the insurance company to say your injuries were caused later, from a totally separate incident.